Luftwaffe: Change of direction, 1936–37

 Kesselring and Udet did not get on.
 During Kesselring's time as CS, 1936–1937, a power struggle developed between the two as Udet attempted to extend his own power within the Luftwaffe.
 Kesselring also had to contend with Göring appointing "yes men" to positions of importance.
-Udet realized his limitations, and his failures in the production and development of German aircraft would have serious long term consequences.
+Udet realised his limitations, and his failures in the production and development of German aircraft would have serious long term consequences.